bkil/gemiweb0/README.md

 ## Contact

-Join our chat room on Matrix, also relayed over a XMPP MUC and the IRC channel #gemiweb0.
-You can participate in brainstorming and give a hand by implementing the standard from scratch:
+Join our free chat room on Matrix, also relayed over an XMPP MUC and the IRC channel #gemiweb0.
+You can participate in brainstorming and give a hand by implementing the standard from scratch in your favorite language:

 * https://matrix.to/#/#gemiweb0:matrix.org
 * [xmpp:gemiweb0@conference.movim.eu](xmpp:gemiweb0@conference.movim.eu?join)